BlueM/XMLTransformer/README.markdown

 		}

 		if ('root' == $tag) {
-			// We do not want ent enclosing <root> tags in the output return array('tag'=>false);
+			// We do not want the enclosing <root> tags in the output return array('tag'=>false);
 		}
 	}